Ariat English riding boots are my personal favourite.

 Taking Care of Your Ariat Boots

-So I know this is super hypocritical of me because I am the absolute worst at taking care of my boots but I figure for those of you who actually want to get the most out of your boots and show a lot therefore need your boots to look they’re absolute best, I’d include this section.
+So I know this is super hypocritical of me because I am the absolute worst at taking care of my boots.
+But I figure for those of you who actually want to get the most out of your boots and show a lot, and therefore need your boots to look their absolute best, I’d include this section.

 Here are some guidelines from the company: